saif01/fresh-laravel-8-vue-2/README.md

 # Building a Complete Stater Config Clone using Laravel and Vue
-This is a demo application stater use by vue js - v2 with backend laravel- v8
+This is a demo application stater use by vue js - v2 and vue router with backend laravel- v8

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.